rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

   reduce_operation{binary_op, identity_value},
   init);

-// exclusive scan needs an initial value.
+// exclusive scan requires an initial value.
 // Identity is a reasonable default initial value,
 // if you have it.
 //